tdc77/ALLEN-BRADLEY-PLC-TO-EXCEL/README.md

 Enter Lower spec Limit and Upper spec limit for CPK, then hit cpk to get cpk of column.
 Just dont look at my numbers, theyre backwords for usl and lsl!
+Hit close to close the data gui.

 ![cpkData](https://github.com/user-attachments/assets/20611650-cdfd-4608-94a8-d1a2a1e9019e)